yolothreat/utilitybelt/README.md

 ## Use

-You can get UtilityBelt like a sane human being using pip:
+You can get utilitybelt like a sane human being using pip:

 ```
 $ pip install utilitybelt